DiamondLightSource/fa-archiver-py3/docs/fa-audio.rst

 Synopsis
 ========
-fa-audio [*options*] *server*
+fa-audio [*options*] [*location*]

 Description
 ===========
 Plays FA data through the PC speakers using the aplay(1) tool.
-The DNS name of the archive server is given as the command line argument.
+The location name of the archive server is given as an optional command line argument, possible locations are SR, BR and TS.
 A simple command interface is available with the following commands:

 q
     Quit